Hi, I’m Nick!

 PhD in Political Science

-2020-2023 (Expected)
+2020-2023

 The Wharton School, University of Pennsylvania

-Master's in Data Science and Statistics
+Master's in Statistics and Data Science

 2019-2020